-Amidst the challenges of raising my siblings, I had the privilege of studying Business in the European Union in France, Business Management and Marketing in Spain, Language & Culture in Italy, and Accounting & Economics in the United States.
+Amidst the challenges of raising my siblings, I had the privilege of studying Business in the European Union in France, International Business Management and Marketing in Spain, Language & Culture in Italy, and Accounting & Economics in the United States.
 I went on to build a successful career in management, working for several fortune 500 companies in the retail industry and commercial banking.
 In 2008, I resigned from corporate America and moved on to establish a non-profit focused on women’s issues and at-risk girls aging out of the foster care system.

-In 2015, I moved to South Florida as an entrepreneur and an engaged community leader.
+In 2015, I moved to North Miami as an entrepreneur and an engaged community leader.
 I immediately went to work while balancing family life as a new wife and later as a mother.
 I re-published my first book and became the Co-founder of a nonprofit established to connect and empower success through academic, spiritual, emotional, and financial balance in my community.
 I established a network to honor, celebrate and mentor women and young girls in South Florida.
 To date, we have recognized the achievements of over 40 women and girls in Miami-Dade, Broward, and Palm Beach Counties, in medicine, law, media, and advocacy, education, to name a few.

 Whether through my consulting firm, my non-profit organization, or community engagement – I am present, always serving, and challenging the process when necessary, albeit not without my own challenges.
 Shortly after getting married, my husband was indicted and sentenced to federal prison; despite those challenges, I’ve continued to fight to build a decent life for my son and me, while my husband pays his debt to society.
 With my community’s support, I’ve gained the necessary strength to continue serving and giving back to my community.

 Each time I got discouraged, I was reminded I was not alone.
 1 out of every 4 women has a loved one serving time in federal or state prison.
-Through it all, my faith in God and this community has never wavered, and now, I am ready to bring this fight to Tallahassee.
+Through it all, my faith in God and this community has never wavered.